-Most strokes should be controlled until the point of contact with the ball, at which time you should accelerate into the ball (a half of second before the contact point).
+Most strokes should be controlled until the point of contact with the ball, at which time you should accelerate into the ball (half of second before the contact point).

 I will show you the optimal timing for each type of strokes.
 The research of Bootsma et al. about “timing an attacking forehand drive in Table Tennis” of male top players shows some interesting results.
 This the conclusion to improve your stroke timing:

 1. Making the contact at exactly the preplanned position

 Making the contact at exactly the preplanned position is the most important tip.
 That’s the principle of my tips “fix the position of the ball before hitting”.
 The timing of the top players is very precise.

 The precision is very high, less than 5ms for these 5 players (1/200th of a second).

 2. The timing will definitely affect the consistency

 You should aim to increase consistency!
 Think about the consistency to improve your timing.
 Best Chinese players train every day to keep the high consistency of their shots.